cegvist/docs.wappalyzer.com/api/resources/lookup.md

 # Lookup API

 Look up a domain in the Wappalyzer database.
+Results are near-instant and site-wide and include historic data where available.

+If Wappalyzer hasn't seen the domain before, it will be indexed automatically.
+Results are sent to an optional callback URL once they become available.

 ## Endpoint